 Hawaii II 125-0

-Series McGarret
+Series McGarret A C

 Omnibus Amendment

-This Omnibus Amendment (this A Amendment@) is made the _____ day of November, 2000, between Hawaii 125-0 Trust, a Delaware business trust (f/k/a/ Hawaii 125-0 Trust) (the ATrust@), Enron Energy Services, LLC, a Delaware limited liability company (the ASponsor@), McGarret , L.L.C., a Delaware limited liability company (AMcGarret @), Big Island , L.L.C., a Delaware limited liability company (ABig Island @), Enron Corp., an Oregon corporation (AEnron@) and Canadian Imperial Bank of Commerce, in its capacity as agent under that certain facility agreement dated March 31, 2000 as such agreement was amended and restated on May 31, 2000, in each case, executed by the Trust, Canadian Imperial Bank of Commerce and the other financial institutions party thereto (the AAgent@).
+This Omnibus Amendment (this A Amendment@) is made the _____ day of November, 2000, between Hawaii II III 125-0 Trust, a Delaware business trust (f/k/a/ Hawaii 125-0 Trust) (the ATrust@), Enron Energy Services, LLC, a Delaware limited liability company (the ASponsor@), McGarret I III, L.L.C., a Delaware limited liability company (AMcGarret I III@), Big Island I III, L.L.C., a Delaware limited liability company (ABig Island I III@), Enron Corp., an Oregon corporation (AEnron@) and Canadian Imperial Bank of Commerce, in its capacity as agent under that certain facility agreement dated March 31, 2000 as such agreement was amended and restated on May 31, 2000, in each case, executed by the Trust, Canadian Imperial Bank of Commerce and the other financial institutions party thereto (the AAgent@).

 Recitals:

-A. The Sponsor and McGarret have entered into that certain Put Option Agreement dated 31, 2000 (the APut Option Agreement@).
+A. The Sponsor and McGarret I III have entered into that certain Put Option Agreement dated March August 31, 2000 (the APut Option Agreement@).

-B. The Sponsor, Big Island , and the Trust have entered into that certain Amended and Restated Limited Liability Company Agreement of McGarret dated as of 31, 2000 (the AMcGarret LLC Agreement@).
+B. The Sponsor, Big Island I III, and the Trust have entered into that certain Amended and Restated Limited Liability Company Agreement of McGarret I III dated as of March August 31, 2000 (the AMcGarret I III LLC Agreement@).

-C. The Sponsor has executed that certain Amended and Restated Limited Liability Company Agreement of Big Island dated as of 31, 2000 (the ABig Island LLC Agreement@).
+C. The Sponsor has executed that certain Amended and Restated Limited Liability Company Agreement of Big Island I III dated as of March August 31, 2000 (the ABig Island I III LLC Agreement@).

-D. Big Island , the Sponsor and the Trust have entered into that certain Sale and Auction Agreement dated as of 31, 2000 (the ASale and Auction Agreement@).
+D. Big Island I III, the Sponsor and the Trust have entered into that certain Sale and Auction Agreement dated as of March August 31, 2000 (the ASale and Auction Agreement@).

-E. Enron and the Trust have entered into that certain ISDA Master Agreement dated as of March 31, 2000, together with the Schedule thereto dated as of March 31, 2000, and the Total Return Swap Confirmation (the ATotal Return Swap Confirmation@) dated as of 31, 2000.
+E. Enron and the Trust have entered into that certain ISDA Master Agreement dated as of March 31, 2000, together with the Schedule thereto dated as of March 31, 2000, and the Total Return Swap Confirmation (the ATotal Return Swap Confirmation@) dated as of March August 31, 2000.